Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/auto_start_system_ux.md

     installed in the `cft `user account
 - Transfer CFT is
     installed as standard in the `Axway/Transfer_CFT` directory for this account
-- In a multi- node environment, the {{< TransferCFT/headerfootervariableshflongproductname >}} runtime is located in `/mnt/axway/cft/runtime`
+- In a multi-node environment, the {{< TransferCFT/headerfootervariableshflongproductname >}} runtime is located in `/mnt/axway/cft/runtime`
 - The `home `directory
     for this user is `/home/cft`
 - Transfer CFT is